 In order for your dog to learn your baseline emotional or physiological state, and what signals you leaving your baseline, a lot of close contact is required.
 If you are not around for your dog’s training, that opportunity for contact is lost.

-Also, training your own service dog requires that you learn more about your mental illness so that you can train your dog to help you with it.
+Also, training your own service dog requires that you learn more about your disability so that you can train your dog to help you with it.
 This process is an opportunity for personal growth, and many owner-trainers find the service dog training process therapeutic.

 When you train your own service dog, or are involved with the service dog training, you are prepared for training contingencies that might happen throughout a dog’s life.
 Remember, training is never done; it is a life-long, ongoing process.
 It is essential that you keep up your dog’s training when they become a service dog—otherwise they can revert to undesirable behavior over time.

 When you are involved with your dog’s training, you are learning how to train your dog the whole time, and are able to use these training methods to keep up training over a lifetime.
-This contrasts with someone else training a dog, and you learning in a one or two week session the names of the commands.
-In any case, if your dog needed further training, you would need to learn about dog training yourself to keep up your dog’s behavior.
+This contrasts with someone else training a dog, and you learning in a one or two week session the names of the commands and the training basics.
+In any case, if your dog needed further training, you would need to learn more about dog training yourself to keep up your dog’s behavior.

 It generally takes 1–2 years to train a service dog.
 The dog must be trained to mitigate your disability, and must behave appropriately in public to avoid being removed.
 This means there are two main facets of service dog training: (1) public access behaviors, and (2) disability-related work and tasks.